caiguanhao/assemble-permalink/README.md

 Permalink Template
 ------------------

-You can also use varialbes from assemble.options and the data in the YAML front matter to create a dynamic permalink:
+You can also use template to create a dynamic permalink:

     ---
     title: somewhere-else